ADLINK/adlink-nxp-android/README.md

  * Devices can be accessed using adb commands.

  #### Running adb
- * After the Board Booted up, connect the micro USB port on the ADLINK board with the Host system using a Micro USB cable.
+ * After Board boots up, connect the micro USB port on the ADLINK board with the Host system using a Micro USB cable.
- * On a Ubuntu machine, install adb
+ * On a Ubuntu machine, install adb using below commands.
- * Execute the below command:
    ```
    $ sudo adb usb
    $ sudo adb shell ls <to list the current directory on the Android board>